|

 | ||

-TEC HINGED MOUNTING RINGS TEC offers optional Mounting Rings, sold by the pair, to attach the telescope optical tube onto the platform of a suitable mount.
+TEC HINGED MOUNTING RINGS TEC offers optional Mounting Rings, sold by the pair, to attach the telescope optical tube assembly onto the platform of a suitable mount.
 These are made of aluminum alloy, precision machined in the United States.
-The TEC mounting rings are anodized black for their 180, 200 and 250mm telescopes.
+The TEC mounting rings are anodized black (some have come in white) for their 180, 200 and 250mm telescopes.
 Rings for the 140 and 160mm are finished with the same powder coating to match the optical tube barrel.
-Fastener: their split-ring hinged arrangement features comparatively lower profile, sleekly outer radiused halves.
-TEC implements a fastening mechanism that is not typical of the industry; the TEC rings feature a quick-release mechanism so that it is quick and easy, even with a gloved hand, to open unlatch or latch the ring closed.
-The fastener mechanism is made of durable stainless steel, with a hand latch that can be snapped open to release tension on the rings.
-The fastening mechanism latching post effective length is adjustable, so tension holding the optical tube can be maintained.
+We appreciate their low profile and reduced weight and professional appearance.
+The TEC split-ring hinged arrangement features comparatively lower profile, sleekly outer radiused halves.
+The inner radius of each ring is lined with a durable svelte non-marring fabric.
+Fastener: TEC implements a fastening mechanism that is not typical of the industry.
+After some initial skepticism, we also came to appreciate the reliable operation of these fasteners.
+The TEC Mounting Rings each feature a quick-release mechanism so that it is quick and easy, even with a gloved hand, to open unlatch or latch the ring closed.
+The mechanism is made of durable stainless steel, with a hand latch that can be snapped open to release tension on the rings.
+The fastening mechanism latching post's effective length is adjustable, so proper tension holding the optical tube can be set and maintained.
+The tension will not change on its own, the metal of the rings and their lining material will adapt to minor changes of tube diameter owing to any ambient temperature changes.
 The latching post can be disengaged from the bottom ring to completely open the rings and dock a telescope optical tube into the lower half rings.
-Then the upper rings are pivoted down, the fastener is latched to secure the optical tube in place.
+Then the upper rings halves are pivoted down, the fasteners are latched to secure the optical tube in place.

 |